gillespiez/Translator/README.md

 # Understand

+## Introduction

-Understand is a simple translator app.
+> Understand is a simple translator app that outputs translations as speech, making it perfect for travelers.
-Built in Xamarin.Forms, C#, and uses Microsoft's Cognitive Services to translate and synthesize speech output.
-The current state of the project synthesizes user input
+Currently the project only synthesizes user input, but later iterations will translate text-to-speech, speech-to-speech, and from an image.

-In its current state the project contains the code to handle translations, and speech-to-speech, however it does not yet work.
+The project does contain the translation code, however it does not yet work.

+## Code Samples

+> To set up the Microsoft Azure Speech Synthesizer

+    var synthesizer = new SpeechSynthesizer(config);
+    using (var result1 = await synthesizer.SpeakTextAsync(text))

+## Installation

+> Open the source code in your preferred IDE and build it to your device.
+Open the app, choose the languages from the drop downs, input your sentence and click on translate.